mmcc007/todo/README.md

     Note: if match is not already set-up you will have to return to this step after match is set-up.

 ## Fastlane setup
-Copy the fastlane files from this example to your app.
+1. Copy the fastlane files from this example to your app.
 For example

         cd <location of this app>
-    tar cf - fastlane android/fastlane ios/fastlane script .gitignore .travis.yml .gitlab-ci.yml Gemfile* | ( cd <location of new project>; tar xf -)
+        tar cf - fastlane android/fastlane ios/fastlane script .gitignore .travis.yml .gitlab-ci.yml Gemfile* | ( cd <location of new project>; tar xfp -)

-and modify metadata to suit your needs.
+2. Modify metadata to suit your needs.
+    This includes changing contact information for both android and ios, changing the name of the app for android, and may other things

 Update the `package_name` in `ios/fastlane/Appfile` and `android/fastlane/Appfile` to your
 application ID.
 For example: